Texel sights & activities in our Texel travel guide

 The island of Texel Holland is a paradise for beach lovers and outdoor fans as well as a travel destination that offers great opportunities for those who are looking for peace and quiet, like to stroll through small villages and want to experience the island and its way of life intensively.
 Exciting Texel activities await you.
 In Texel you can experience the North Sea and discover sights on the North Sea coast that are typical of the region.

-- Selection of apartments here.
+- A Selection of apartments can be found here.

 Den Hoorn is just a few kilometers from the ferry station.
 It used to be right by the sea.
 Today it is removed from the coast through polder land and a dike.
 In the former port of Den Hoorn, however, street names and old houses still point to the seafaring past of the place.
 This is where the pilots once lived and showed ships the way through the shallows of the Wadden Sea.
 Off the coasts, sandbanks, which are constantly changing their location, and sunken ships make passage through the Wadden Sea dangerous.
 In addition, many whalers lived in Den Hoorn.
 In a house at Heerenstraat 49 you can see how they lived.